brevzin/cpp_proposals/2484_extend_cnttp/extend-cnttp.md

 # Proposal

-A class type can define `operator template` as defaulted (returning `auto`, with a *cv-qualifier-eq* of `const`, and no *ref-qualifier*, and of course declared `constexpr`) in the body of the class.
+A class type can define `operator template` as defaulted (returning `auto`, with a *cv-qualifier-seq* of `const`, and no *ref-qualifier*, and of course declared `constexpr`) in the body of the class.
 A class type with such an `operator template` is a structural type if all of its base classes and non-static data members have structural type and none of them are `mutable`.

 This is only valid if all base classes and non-static data members have structural types - however we don't want to call this ill-formed if this rule is violated.
 If `tuple<int, non_structural>` providing a defaulted `operator template` were ill-formed, then `tuple` would have to constrain its `operator template` on all the types being structural, but that's basically the only constraint that's ever meaningful - so it seems reasonable to have defaulting `operator template` actually mean that.
 But even a (non-template) class having a `string` member defining `operator template` as defaulted doesn't worth rejecting, for the same reasons as laid out in [@P2448R0]: `string` will eventually be usable as a non-type template parameter, so let users write the declaration early.